Please make out checks to Kumbum Chamtse-Ling, Inc; memo line: “monks”

 - Blessing Ceremonies: Chenrezig, Medicine Buddha, and Tara.
 The monks do not give empowerment, but these tantric blessings are powerful and effective.
 (Suggested Donation: $20 per person)

-- Slide Show: “Buddhism and a Course In Happiness at Tashi Kyil Monastery” — How the Monks Practice Buddhism in their Monastery in order to reach Enlightenment (state of happiness) (Suggested Donation: $10)
+- Slide Show: “Buddhism and a Course In Happiness at Tashi Kyil Monastery” — How the Monks Practice Buddhism in their Monastery in order to reach Enlightenment (state of happiness) (Suggested Donation: $10 per person)

-- Slide Show: “Death & Dying in the Buddhism Tradition” – includes the 12 Links of Dependent Origination (Suggested Donation: $10)
+- Slide Show: “Death & Dying in the Buddhism Tradition” – includes the 12 Links of Dependent Origination (Suggested Donation: $10 per person)

 - Sacred Sand Mandala (World Peace (4 days) and Avalokiteshvara (5 days); Buddhist teachings (the Dharma).
 (Suggested Donation: $2,000)